BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 So it's going from my mind to something that's real in the digital space, that is a real application or a real function.

-But I recommend anthropic as a research tool.
+But I recommend Anthropic as a research tool.

-So you're gonna get far better answers from our engine, Enoch, even right now, but even better answers coming up.
+So you're going to get far better answers from our engine, Enoch, even right now.

-The difference is that that Claude will search the web, whereas our AI engine doesn't search the web, it searches through our massive knowledge base of curated knowledge that we have gathered over the last nearly two years to augment the base model that we've also altered.
+It searches through our massive knowledge base of curated knowledge that we have gathered over the last nearly two years to augment the base model that we've also altered.

-You can use it for that, it'll search the web.
+You can use it for that.

-What our model is great for is which herbs can reverse cancer, or you know, here's the symptoms I'm experiencing with health.
+What our model is great for is which herbs can reverse cancer?

-Tell me what are the things that I could do to change my diet or some supplements or superfoods or herbs or lifestyle changes or what are some toxic exposures that might be worsening this condition?
+Tell me what are the things that I could do to change my diet or some supplements or superfoods or herbs or lifestyle changes or what are some toxic exposures that might be worsening this condition.

 Tell me about that, you know, etc.